 Just south of Daytona Beach is a beautiful area called Ponce Inlet.
-This is a fun place to explore with the Ponce Inlet Lighthouse, Marine Science Center, a jetty to walk/fish, a dog friendly beach, various restaurants and a park for the kiddos.
+This is a fun place to explore with the Ponce Inlet Lighthouse and Marine Science Center.
+You can also enjoy a jetty to walk/fish, a dog friendly beach, various restaurants and a park for the kiddos.
 The Marine Science Center is great for kids and includes a touch pool,various birds and sea creatures and a turtle rehab hospital.
 The Lighthouse is a fun outing, and you can actually climb to the top where the views are beautiful.
 It’s a great work out and an even better reward at the top!
 Both cost a couple of bucks to enter.

 Right in the heart of Daytona Beach is the Daytona Bandshell.
 Every Saturday night in the summer, they feature a cover band.
 This year we decided to sit on the beach to enjoy the music, but there is an entire platform you can sit on to watch the concerts.
 This Ocean Walk area is also attached to many restaurants, a big movie theater and some arcade games.
 Bring your beach chairs, listen to some tunes and then watch the fireworks.
 Fun for all!

 This one takes a huge effort, but it is so worth it.
 Down south of Daytona Beach is Ponce Inlet, that I mentioned in #9 above.
 To access this, you will need a boat or kayak since it is actually just a sandbar in the inlet.
 We have spotted so many manatee and dolphin here and you can put boats or kayaks right at the boat ramp nearby.
 Be sure to check the tide charts before you go!
 The best app I have found for this is called Tide Chart.